sevagh/k-ary-tree/README.md

 type Node struct {
 	key         KeyType
-	parent      uintptr
-	firstChild  *Node
+	firstChild  uintptr
 	nextSibling *Node
 }
 ```

+The code works as if key were an `interface{}`, but by using genny you have the option of generating copies of [k-ary-tree.go](./k-ary-tree.go) with specific KeyTypes for higher performance.
+E.g. I use a generated copy with `KeyType = uint32` in my [quadtree-compression](https://github.com/sevagh/quadtree-compression) project with good results.
 There is a convenience wrapper for a binary tree to implement and demonstrate traversals.

 ### Sibling list operations